jdittrich/userNeedResearchBook/text/allURBook.md

 1. Create a new document
 2. Paste your transcript into that document
-3. Add a page break before the transcript to separate not-yet-grouped data from your (upcoming) structure of lines grouped by principles.
+3. Add a page break before the transcript to separate not-yet-grouped data from your (upcoming) structure of lines grouped by themes.

 **Creating Groups:** Similar data is organized in lists.
 To rearrange data you can use copy paste, drag and drop and the tools the word processor provides (toolbar to move points in lists etc.)
+\

 **Group Titles/Themes**: Each group gets a headline.
 Create a hierarchy by using different paragraph styles – bigger headlines encompass smaller, lower in hierarchy headlines.
 If you use paragraph styles to format your headlines, you ca n use the navigation tool of the wordprocessor to go through your structure